-It is unfortunate that it is common for many to experience acid reflux.
+Experiencing acid reflux is not enjoyable.
 If you have ever felt something like a knife scraping out your chest area from inside you are perhaps one of the four in ten who experience acid reflux and its close cousin, heartburn.
+In the United States, there is an estimated 20 percent of people affected.

-Heartburn tends to be less severe, sometimes just pressure or pain in the chest area but they are both caused by the same thing: acid from your stomach getting past the valve to your stomach (called the esophageal sphincter) and into your esophagus.
+Heartburn tends to be less severe, sometimes just pressure or pain in the chest area but they are both caused by the same thing: acid from your stomach acid getting past the valve in your stomach (called the esophageal sphincter) and into your esophagus.

 This condition is not just very uncomfortable.